wcmc-its/ReCiterDB/README.md

 chmod +x reciterDbImport.sh
 chmod +x retrieveUpdate.sh
 ```
-4. Create a database and a user with administrative privileges.
+4. Create the ReCiterDB database and a user with administrative privileges.
 Generally speaking, you need a user with broad privileges.
 This user will be creating and updating tables, views, and stored procedures.
 (That said, the `SUPER`, `FILE`, and `SHUTDOWN` privileges are not needed.)
+From the MySQL prompt, run the following:
 ```
 CREATE DATABASE IF NOT EXISTS `reciterDB` DEFAULT CHARACTER SET utf8mb4 COLLATE utf8mb4_unicode_ci;
 CREATE USER 'admin' IDENTIFIED BY 'insert password';